 occurred and this is why prevention and early detection are so important.
 Signs include cough, weight loss, weakness, and poor general condition.

 DIAGNOSIS is made with the help of simple blood tests although an infected dog may need X-rays, organ function tests and an EKG.

 TREATMENT if a dog becomes infected is very involved and expensive, and some dogs will die due to complications from the disease.

 PREVENTION is by far the safer way to go and highly advised.
-After a dog tests negative for the disease, a simple monthly pill (Heartgard or Iverhart Max) or twice yearly injection (Proheart) is given as a preventative.
+After a dog tests negative for the disease, a simple monthly pill (Heartgard) or twice yearly injection (Proheart) is given as a preventative.
 We have three options for prevention:

 MINIMAL: dogs tested at least every year at least to be sure they are disease free.

 BETTER: dogs tested every year and on prevention at least during the spring/summer.